MichaelCurrin/dev-cheatsheets/cheatsheets/shell/mail.md

 Send and receive mails on the command-line, for Linux and macOS.

 ```sh
 $ mail
 ```

-Located at `/usr/bin/mail`, at least on macOS.
+Mail is located at `/usr/bin/mail` on macOS and Linux.

 Without setting up an SMTP server like Gmail, you can get the benefit of localhost mails for logging.
 Such shen running crontab commands and mailing successes and failures (or just failures) to localhost's mailbox (if `MAILTO` is set to a username).

 ## Help

 ### Usage